vectorlang/vector/docs/language-ref.md

 >
 > > \| *statement-list* \<EOL\> *statement*

-A compound statement is also called a "block."
+A compound statement is also called a *block*.
 When a block is executed, each of the statements in its statement list are executed in order.
 Blocks allow the grouping of multiple statements, especially where only one is expected.
 In addition, scoping is based on blocks; see the "Scope" section for more details.